ibm-cloud-docs/vpc/ppnlb-create.md

    * **Virtual private cloud**: Select the VPC where you want to deploy the load balancer.
    * **Subnet**: Select a subnet.
    * **Type**: Select **Private Path**.
-1. In the Back-end pools section, click **Create pool +**, specify the following information, then click **Create**.
+1. In the Back-end pools section, click **Create pool**, specify the following information, then click **Create**.
 You can create one or more pools.
    * Type a unique name for the pool, such as `private-path-pool`.
    * Select a protocol for your instances in this pool.
 The protocol of the pool must match the protocol of its associated listener.
 For example, if the listener is TCP, the protocol of the pool must be TCP.
    * Select the method, which is the load-balancing algorithm, from the following options.